<Ojibwe Lifeway: Maple Sugaring and Birch Bark Harvesting (“ziigwan”-spring)

 Reduced Snow and Ice Cover

-Winter precipitation is expected to increase by 25% by 2060.
-However, with warming winter temperatures above 32-degrees F, more precipitation will fall as freezing rain rather than snow.
+While winter precipitation is expected to increase, warming winter temperatures above 32-degrees F, can cause precipitation to fall as freezing rain rather than snow.
 What is the potential impact of these changes on sugar maple and paper birch?

 Increased Storm Events